peardox/IsometricTest/README.md

 https://pvgames.itch.io/pvgames-free-assets-apex-predators

+The assets are available for no payment (i.e. it's a Pay What You Want) but are licensed so can't be included in this repo (it's a 100+M download anyway)

 Once you've got the ZIP file place it in the data directory and extract it in-place (not in a sub-directory)

 There is already a PVGames_ApexPredators directory in data, this contains the Starling Texture Atlases.
 The ZIP will add the required PNG files that are not in this repo.